bellapickering/bellapickering.github.io/_posts/2020-04-08-victoria-falls.markdown

 ---
 layout: post
-title: The dangerous impact of inaccurate reporting by International Journalists’ in there aim to create sensational new stories.
+title: The Dangerous Impact of Inaccurate Reporting by International Journalists’ in their aim to Create Sensational New Stories.
 date: 2020-04-08 13:51
 published: True
 header_feature_image: _uploads/Vicfalls .jpg
 caption: The Smoke that thunders
 tags:    # use [tag1,tag2]
 ---
-On Tuesday 25th  and 26th November 2019, a video was broadcast on Hardtalk on BBC World News and the BBC New Channel.
+On Tuesday 25th  and 26th November 2019, a video was broadcast on Hardtalk on BBC World News and the BBC News Channel.
 The journalist was Stephen Sackur.
 The film was titled Could Victoria Falls dry up?
 The basic premise to the story is that Victoria Falls is drying up due to the effects of drought and climate change.
 This was followed on by another video on 4th December 2019 by Sky’s journalist, Alex Crawford entitled  “Climate change: Sight of Victoria Falls cut to a trickle is heartbreaking”
 [![Dried up Victoria Falls](/_uploads/dried-up-victoria-falls.png)](/_uploads/dried-up-victoria-falls.png)